BIOHAZARDIQ/PA165_pneuservis/README.md

 #####Points gained from milestone2:
 13 points gained from milestone 2 out of total 15 points
--2 points was for: Chybi vam druha business funkce.
+-2 points were for: Chybi vam druha business funkce.

 ###Milestone 1 requirements 2:
 - [x] Create a project in a Github repository that is publicly accessible (for read) choose a short and descriptive name.
 Create some project wiki to publish other information for your project.